Who we helpIndustry guide

 Company formation, SEIS/EIS advance assurance, R&D claims and investor-ready numbers, handled by a startup accountant before the term sheet arrives.

 You are building a company, not deciphering HMRC.
-Most founders only think about accounting when an investor’s due-diligence list lands, and by then the easy wins are often gone: the share structure that would have qualified for relief, the advance assurance that makes a raise simple, the R&D records nobody kept.
+Most founders only think about accounting when an investor’s due-diligence list lands, and by then the easy wins are often gone: the share structure that would have qualified for relief, the advance assurance that makes a raise simple, the R&D (research and development) records nobody kept.
 A good accountant for startups works the other way round.
 We get your [limited company](/for/limited-companies) set up correctly from day one, line up the reliefs that bring investors to the table, and turn your bookkeeping into numbers a board will actually read.
 Book a call with a startup accountant who has done this from pre-seed through to a priced round, on one fixed monthly fee.

 • 4.9 Google · 63 reviews

-• ACCA-qualified
+• CIMA-regulated

 • 30-day money-back

-ACCA-qualified accountant reviewing financials
+qualified accountant reviewing financials

 The problem

-Why a Generic Accountant Holds Startups Back
+Why Do Generic Accountant Services for Startups Fall Short?

+Generic accountant services for startups treat you like any other small company, and it shows.
 Most accountants are built to file last year’s accounts for an established business.
 They are excellent at looking backwards and almost useless at the questions a founder actually has.

 A specialist accountant for startups works in the present and the near future.
 We know which decisions at incorporation decide what you can claim in two years, because we have walked founders through it from first share to first term sheet before.